ZeraGmbH/zera-classes/zera-mcontroller-io/README.md

 Bootloader command examples (all devices - hopefully)
 -----------------------------------------------------
   __IMPORTANT NOTE__:
-Current implementation of bootloader (hope we find time to change this soon) require __exact__ sequence of commands - otherwise they stop processing further commands.
-Exact means:
+Current implementation of bootloader (hope we find time to change this soon) requires __exact__ sequence of commands - otherwise it stops processing further commands.
+'Exact' means:
 * Do not read when bootloader waits for command
 * If a command supplies data to return, this __data must be read once only__